 Ridgeview Plaza Sewer Pump Station’s upgrades included construction of a new sewer pumping station located to the southwest corner of the existing Ridgeview Plaza Shopping Center on MD Route 175 as well as installation of gravity sewer interceptor and force mains on Disney Road and MD Route 175 in Anne Arundel County.

 Stormwater Management Program

-In 2013, Anne Arundel County again turned to Heery, joined by PB, to develop and implement the County’s newly mandated Watershed Protection and Restoration Capital Improvement Program.
-The County’s $75 million per year program will design and construct storm water management infrastructure improvements necessary to comply with Federal and State clean water requirements.
+In 2013, Anne Arundel County turned to Heery to develop and implement the County’s newly mandated Watershed Protection and Restoration Capital Improvement Program.
+The County’s $75 million per year program designs and constructs storm water management infrastructure improvements to comply with Federal and State clean water requirements.